 It is also possible to use your previous leave (for example if the previous visa was a Tier 2 visa), however the most recent period must be made from a Turkish Businessperson visa.

-This type of visa does not require for the applicant to complete the Life in the UK Test nor proof of English or a specific maintenance requirement.
-However, if the applicant has proof of their English skills it will be considered a plus by the Home Office.
+Ankara Agreement visas does not require the applicant to complete the Life in the UK Test nor proof of English or a specific maintenance requirement.

 Is it possible to apply with someone else